 - Alternative text is extremely critical for images used for instructional purposes.
 For assessment statements such as, “Use the graph to answer questions 1-3” an alternative text is required for the graph.

 - Complex (Math and Scientific) graphs and charts may require a caption (for larger amounts of information) to write a detailed description

 - Decorative images, such as line dividers, do not require a written description or alt text

 - Use phrasing to include inferred information

-- If the image is for instructional purposes, be sure to include necessary information to answer questions
+- If the image is for instructional purposes, be sure to include the necessary information to answer questions

 Canvas provides a wide range of color options.
 However, the majority of the colors fail to meet the WCAG 2.0 AAA standards for color contrast.
-Color contrast plays an important role when viewing content for people with low-vision or color blindness.
+Color contrast plays an important role when viewing content for people with low vision or color blindness.
 Images that convey meaning or create emphasis, using color, creates a barrier because it is not perceivable by all users.
 Additionally, typed text in neon and pastel colors can increase eyestrain over time, which can be taxing for any reader.

 Note: The color white passes when the background is set to black (or equally dark color).

 - Images using color to convey meaning: write an alternative text to provide a color key description for all viewers to access